mohitpai/journey-optimizer.en/help/using/personalization/personalization-contexts.md

 ## Personalized URLs{#personalize-urls}

-In your message content, you can create links with personalization.
-For example, add links to a specific page of your website for your new customers.
+Personalized URLs take recipients to specific pages of a website, or to a personalized microsite, depending on the profile attributes.
+In Adobe Journey Optimizer, you can add personalization to URLs in your message content.
+URL personalization can be applied to text and images, and use profile data or contextual data.

-Learn how to use personalization capabilities to insert a personalized URL in [this section](personalization-syntax.md#perso-urls).
+Learn how to insert a personalized URL in [this section](personalization-syntax.md#perso-urls).